apache/cordova-docs/STYLESHEET.md

 * 'Handheld' not 'hand held'

+* Filename, not file name

 * 'JavaScript' (but lowercase when MIME type)

+* Unix, not unix

 * Mac "OS X", not "OSX"

 * BlackBerry, not Blackberry

+* "BlackBerry 10," not "BlackBerry10"

 * Prefer "emulator" over "simulator"; clarify when interfaces refer to them differently.